dowjones/tokendito/README.md

 ## What's new
 See [Releases](https://github.com/dowjones/tokendito/releases) for a detailed Changelog.
+### Tokendito 2.3.0
+Version 2.3.0 of Tokendito introduces the following new features:
+- Basic OIE support while forcing Classic mode.
+- Misc bug fixes

+Note: This feature currently works with locally enabled OIE organizations, but it does not for Organizations with chained Authentication in mixed OIE/Classic environments.

 ### Tokendito 2.2.0

 Version 2.2.0 of Tokendito introduces the following new features: